gcp-vais-team2/vais-team2-demo-project-3/README.md

-# vais-team2-demo-project-3
+# Demo Project 3

-This is a sample Python project with Docker and CI/CD.
+This is demo project number 3, built with CI/CD, Docker, and Python integration.